isabella232/journeys.en/help/using/action/actioncampaign.md

 snippet: y
 ---

-# Using Adobe Campaign Standard {#using_adobe_campaign_standard}
+# Working with Adobe Campaign Standard {#using_adobe_campaign_standard}

-If you have Adobe Campaign Standard, you can send emails, push notifications and SMS using the Adobe Campaign Standard's Transactional Messaging capabilities.
+You can send emails, push notifications and SMS using the Adobe Campaign Standard's Transactional Messaging capabilities.

 Journey Orchestration comes with an out-of-the-box action which allows the connection to Adobe Campaign Standard.
 Here are the steps to configure it: